HL7/VhDir/pages/_includes/vhdir-productPlan-intro.md

 ProductPlan describes a health insurance offering comprised of a list of covered benefits (i.e. the product), costs associated with those benefits (i.e. the plan), and additional information about the offering, such as who it is owned and administered by, a coverage area, contact information, etc.

-While productPlan is presented here as a profile on network (which is itself a profile on organization), we propose to create a new productPlan resource as part of the base FHIR spec.
+We propose to create a new productPlan resource as part of the base FHIR specification.

 **Examples:**